Out-of-the-box: Black-box Causal Attacks on Object Detectors: Results

 \section{Results}

-We summarize our main empirical findings.
-First, \mspss frequently lie outside detector's bboxes and the overlap metric show only weak correlation with detection confidence.
-Second, single-step perturbation of \msps{} pixels inside the bbox produces higher success rates than attacking outside pixels, but outside attacks perturb smaller areas.
-Third, both variants of \blackcatt yield higher success rates at lower perceptual distortion than the undirected baselines and work well with different saliency maps (\rex and \drise).

-\Cref{tab:YOLO_outcome_sucess} shows success rates (\%) on \yolo for three attack goals (no-prediction, changed prediction, added new prediction) under two distance thresholds (LPIPS $\leq 0.05$ and $L_2 \leq \frac{10}{255}$). \blackcattGreedy{} and \blackcattMOG{} substantially outperform undirected baselines, being at least $2.3\times$ better.
-Noise and targeted noise rarely exceed 10\% success, whereas \blackcatt{} methods achieve up to \textbf{53\%} for adding new detections and over \textbf{30\%} no-prediction success, demonstrating that perturbation of causal pixels leads to more effective attack at equal perceptual cost.
-Moreover, adding new detections is the easiest goal to trigger.
+Most black-box attacks require continuous feedback, such as bounding box coordinates or confidence scores, to optimize a loss function.
+In contrast, the native \blackcattGreedy{} and \blackcattMOG{} algorithms operate with access to only the discrete class labels. \Cref{tab:YOLO_outcome_sucess} shows success rates (\%) on \yolo for the three attack goals under two distance thresholds (LPIPS $\leq 0.05$ and $L_2 \leq \frac{10}{255}$).
+Despite the lack of a continuous gradient or loss signal, \blackcattGreedy{} and \blackcattMOG{} substantially outperform undirected baselines, being at least $2.3\times$ better.
+Noise and targeted noise rarely exceed 10\% success at lower thresholds, whereas \blackcatt{} methods achieve up to \textbf{53\%} for adding new detections and over \textbf{30\%} no-prediction success, demonstrating that perturbation of causal pixels leads to more effective attack at equal perceptual cost.

-\Cref{fig:results:yolo} shows success rates steadily increase with the allowed distortion; this trend holds across $L_1$, $L_\infty$, and SSIM (see supplementary material). \blackcatt attacks show substantially higher success rates for producing added spurious detections compared to the baselines.
+\Cref{fig:results:yolo} shows that success rates steadily increase with the increase in permitted distortion. \blackcatt attacks show substantially higher success rates for producing added spurious detections compared to the baselines.
 This pattern is present for all three attack goals and architectures, with Faster-R-CNN most easily driven to add detections.
 RT-DETR is the most robust overall.
-Notably, \blackcattMOG yields high success even on RT-DETR, suggesting the Mixture-of-Gaussians method aligns well with the compositionality of transformer architectures~\cite{Jiang_2024_CVPR}.
+Notably, \blackcattMOG yields high success even on RT-DETR, suggesting the MoG method aligns well with the compositionality of transformer architectures~\cite{Jiang_2024_CVPR}.